 Most black teas contain about 45 milligrams of caffeine per cup.
 That's more than a Coke Classic and under half the amount of caffeine in a cup of brewed coffee.
 Assam black teas and Yunnan black teas often contain more than 45 milligrams of caffeine per cup, and how you brew your tea will influence the amount of caffeine in the cup.

 What are the health benefits of black tea?

 Although there's a lot of talk about the health benefits of green tea and white tea, studies are increasingly showing that black tea is a superfood in its own right.
 Just like green tea and white tea, black tea is made from the Camellia sinensis plant, and just like those tea types, it's high in antioxidants.
-And due to its own special types of antioxidants, polyphenols and flavonoids, black tea may have added perks, such as extra heart health benefits that you won't get from green tea.
+And due to its own special types of antioxidants, polyphenols, and flavonoids, premium black tea blends may have added perks—such as extra heart health benefits—that you won't get from green tea.

 Drinking a cup of black tea is an experience and a journey through rich, complex flavors.
 Trying the different types of black tea can create an appreciation for its genesis and numerous benefits.

 Like green tea and white tea, black tea is made from the Camellia sinensis plant.
 However, black tea processing is different from green tea and white tea processing.
 Unlike white and green tea, after harvesting it is wilted in a warm, humid environment, rolled or crushed to break the leaves' cell walls, and then the leaves are allowed to oxidize.
 This process changes its appearance and flavor, much like how a cut apple will turn brown and get sweeter and richer in taste as it's exposed to oxygen.
 After it has been oxidized just enough, it is heated and dried to stop oxidation and preserve it.
 Then, it's packaged and shipped to us, where we keep it out of light and heat to preserve its freshness and flavor.